Epic Spots Globally to Paddle Board

 Milford Sound, Fiordland, New Zealand

-Milford Sound attracts visitors from around the world on an adventure trip to New Zealand for good reason, considering you can see some of Fiordland’s most jaw-dropping scenery here, including iconic Mitre Peak.
+Milford Sound attracts visitors and stand up paddle board enthusiasts from around the world on an adventure trip to New Zealand for good reason, considering you can see some of Fiordland’s most jaw-dropping scenery here, including iconic Mitre Peak.

-On a clear day, thick green forests and sheer volcanic slopes drop dramatically from a crisp blue sky into eerily still water, and when it’s raining the magnificent waterfalls dotted throughout Fiordland National Park come to life.
+On a clear day for your inflatable board or solid board, you can see thick green forests and sheer volcanic slopes drop dramatically from a crisp blue sky into eerily still water, and when it’s raining the magnificent waterfalls dotted throughout Fiordland National Park come to life.